llama-risk/docs-gho/docs/concepts/how-gho-works/gho-governance.md

 By carefully approving each Facilitator, Aave Governance can manage exposure to different [strategies](./gho-facilitators.md#facilitator-strategies).
 Aave Governance may want to attract varied Facilitators in several different ways.
 This could also include strategies for non-Aave users.
 If non-Aave Protocol Facilitators are approved by Aave Governance, the possibilities and use cases could be endless (e.g., use within payment applications and e-commerce solutions, purchases of GHO on decentralized exchanges, and use as a store of value during market volatility).

-## GHO Liquidity Committee
+## Aave (GHO) Liquidity Committee

-GHO Liquidity Committee (GLC) was the first entity created to supervise GHO back in October, 2023.
-As the name suggests, its only focus is liquidity of GHO stablecoin.
+The GHO Liquidity Committee (GLC) was created in October 2023 to focus solely on the liquidity of the GHO stablecoin.
+The committee was formed through a [governance proposal](https://governance-v2.aave.com/governance/proposal/343/) and consisted of a small team.
+After a successful initial 3-month period it was integrated into Aave Liquidity Committee (ALC).

-The Liquidity Committee can support GHO whilst other initiatives are being considered.
-Even after GHO liquidity pool receipt tokens are integrated into the SM, the Liquidity Committee can participate in bribe markets to boost the yield on the SM integrations.

-The Liquidity Committee consists of 7 signers and utilises a 4 of 7 SAFE to implement transactions.
-To ensure there is smooth operational consistency, there are distinct roles within the committee.

-TokenLogic, an Aave DAO Service Provider, performs the following functions:
+The ALC's main responsibilities regarding GHO include:
- - Provide analytics and modelling of the liquidity strategy
+* Providing analytics and modeling of the liquidity strategy
- - Liaise with teams that support the protocols hosting the GHO liquidity
+* Liaising with teams that support the protocols hosting GHO liquidity
- - Lead & Coordinate the committees weekly activities
+* Leading and coordinating the committee's weekly activities

-All signers provide the following support:
- - Provide critical feedback / help refine the strategy
+* Providing critical feedback and helping refine the strategy
- - Verify and sign transactions
+* Verifying and signing transactions

+The ALC's performance measures and liquidity targets for GHO can be found on the [GHO Analytics platform](https://aave.tokenlogic.xyz/liquidity-committee) provided by TokenLogic.

+As of May 2024, the members of the committee are:

+- Figue (Paladin)
+- Marc Zeller (ACI)
+- Emilio (Avara)
+- sisyphos (Kpk)
+- Matt (Tokenlogic)

 More information regarding the role of GHO Liquidity Committee can be found in [Aave's Governance forum](https://governance.aave.com/t/temp-check-treasury-management-create-and-fund-gho-liquidity-committee/14800).
-All performance measures and liquidity targets of GHO developed by this commitee can be found on the [GHO Analytics platform](https://aave.tokenlogic.xyz/liquidity-committee) provided by TokenLogic.

 ## GHO Stewards